Ninja-Squad/ngx-valdemort/README.md

 ## Getting started

- - Import `NgxValdemortModule`, and other needed classes from ngx-valdemort
+ - Import `ValdemortModule`, and other needed classes from ngx-valdemort
  - Add the module to the imports of your application module
- - Use `<ngx-validation-errors>` in your forms
+ - Use `<val-errors>` in your forms
  - Enjoy!

 ## Issues, questions